tomcircuit/hd6309sbc/readme.md

 Future software goals would be to port some sort of operating system, such as NitrOS-9 operating system (level I).
 Here I am completely a noob; I've never used OS-9 at all, but it seems like a nice OS.
 I think that more memory would really be required to support this.

-There is a 'user manual' in this reposit
+There is a 'user manual' in the root of this repository that provides more information on the SBC.

 The most up-to-date information on the SBC can be found on the Hackaday project page: https://hackaday.io/project/345-hd6309-singleboard-computer